|born on||16 March 1941 at 19:25 (= 7:25 PM )|

 Italian director, one of the most accomplished of his generation.
 A poet as a child, he was published before he was 12.
 His passion for film began in his teens, and he dropped out of college in 1961 to become Pasolini's assistant director.
 The following year, he directed his first film, "The Grim Reaper."
 He had two outstanding films in the '70s, "The Spider's Stratagem" and "The Conformist."
 His "Last Tango in Paris," 1972, was deemed both obscene and an erotic masterpiece.

-On 4/11/1988, he won the Best Director Oscar for "The Last Emperor," a film that swept up awards in nine categories.
-The $23.8 million epic was shot in China from 1984-1987 with a crew of 100 from Italy, 20 from England and 150 Chinese.
+On 11 April 1988, he won the Best Director Oscar for "The Last Emperor," a film that swept up awards in nine categories.
+The $23.8 million epic was shot in China from 1984 to 1987 with a crew of 100 from Italy, 20 from England and 150 Chinese.
 There were 60 actors from six countries and 19,000 extras.
 There were 30 or more interpreters working at all times as they shot inside Beijing's Forbidden City.
 The film was released in November 1987.

 He underwent psychoanalysis at the age of 28, emerging more meditative and insightful, a romantic among directors.
-Handsome in a rugged way, he is 6' 1" with an engaging grin and a nice sense of humor.
-Camera-shy, he has refused to enter the career of acting himself, preferring the business end of the camera.
+Handsome in a rugged way, he was 6' 1" (1.85 m) with an engaging grin and a nice sense of humour.
+Camera-shy, he refused to enter the career of acting himself, preferring the business end of the camera.
 Baptized Roman Catholic, he left the church while still in his teens.
 "Like most Communist intellectuals in Europe, I am condemned to be divided," he said, "I have a split personality, not quite in sync with my heart and my brain."

 At the age of 37, he was still a bachelor, though romantically involved with several women.
 He concluded a five-year conjugal relationship with Maria Paola Maino in 1972.
-In 1973 he met cool, elegant actress Clare Peploe, 33 in Rome at a screening.
-She became her collaborator on the scripts for "1900" and "Luna."
+In 1973 he met cool, elegant actress Clare Peploe, 33, in Rome at a screening.
+She became his collaborator on the scripts for "1900" and "Luna."
 Both were box office flops for him in the U.S. but he and Peploe married in 1978, the first marriage for both of them.
-They commute between her apartment in London and his in Rome. $
+They commuted between her apartment in London and his in Rome.

 - spouse relationship with Asti, Adriana (born 30 April 1933)